martinmartossimon/check_mk-ansible-livestatus_query/README.md

 ```

 ### webserver
-For publishing report, I created a simple html webpage with a link to it.
+For publishing report, I created a simple html webpage with a link.
 ```
 <html>
 <head>